-The top of the Unda core is quiet similar to Clino.
-The layered cap, approximately the top 70m, consists of alternating sections of skeletal and peloidal sediment and overlays the coral bearing section, the next 50m or so (Manfrino and Ginsburg, 2001).
-From approximately 110m to the bottom of the core, most sediments are peloidal and skeletal mixtures except for a brief hiatus between 290m and 360m where reefal deposits dominate (Kenter et al., 2001).
+The top of the Unda core is quite similar to Clino.
+The layered cap, approximately the top 70m, consists of alternating sections of skeletal and peloidal sediment and overlays the coral bearing section, the next 50 mbmp or so (Manfrino and Ginsburg, 2001).
+From approximately 110 mbmp to the bottom of the core, most sediments are peloidal and skeletal mixtures except for a brief hiatus between 290 mbmp and 360 mbmp where reefal deposits dominate (Kenter et al., 2001).

 The Clino core contains well documented aragonite to LMC neomorphism in meteoric and marine burial scenarios, while the Unda core captures the process of dolomitization.
 Both cores contain several subaerial exposure surfaces (Manfrino and Ginsburg, 2001; Swart and Oehlert, 2018).
 During repeated sea-level changes during the Pleistocene, meteoric fluids infiltrated into the upper portions of the cores (Melim et al., 1995; Swart and Oehlert, 2018).
-As a consequence of the repeated exposure to meteoric water, oxygen and carbon isotopes are isotopically depleted in the upper 108m and 135m of the Unda and Clino cores, respectively (Eberli et al., 1997; Melim et al., 1995).
-However, the freshwater phreatic zone may have penetrated deeper into the sediments, estimated to be 200m for the Clino core (Swart and Oehlert, 2018).
-The C and O isotopes covary and become more positive between 60m and 110m in Unda and 90m and 180m in Clino.
+As a consequence of the repeated exposure to meteoric water, oxygen and carbon isotopes are isotopically depleted in the upper 108 mbmp and 135 mbmp of the Unda and Clino cores, respectively (Eberli et al., 1997; Melim et al., 1995).
+However, the freshwater phreatic zone may have penetrated deeper into the sediments, estimated to be 200 mbsf for the Clino core (Swart and Oehlert, 2018).
+The C and O isotopes covary and become more positive between 60 mbsf and 110 mbsf in Unda and 90 mbsf and 180 mbsf in Clino.
 The covariance is believed to be a result of higher rates of recrystallization and neomorphism due to oxidizing organic matter at the interface of the phreatic and vadose zone (Swart and Oehlert, 2018).
 After these zones, early and late marine burial diagenesis are the dominant diagenesis regimes (e.g., marine hardgrounds, neomorphism, compaction), with periods of extensive dolomitization in Unda (discussed in section XX) (Eberli et al., 1997; Higgins et al., 2018; Melim et al., 2001).

 Purification development